Isoparametric hypersurfaces in $\mathbb{S}^{n}\times \mathbb{R}^{m}$ and $\mathbb{H}^{n}\times \mathbb{R}^{m}$: Proof of Theorem

 Finally, by Proposition \ref{prop-how-pklq}-(i) and (ii), the submatrix consisting of the first $\frac{n-1}{2}$ nonzero rows of the matrix formed by the column vectors $\{C_{qn+2i+1} \mid i = 1, \ldots, \frac{n-1}{2}\}$ is a lower triangular matrix, whose diagonal entries are $(2+q)!, (4+q)!, \ldots, (q+n-1)!$.
 Therefore, the vectors $\{C_{qn+2i+1} \mid i = 1, \ldots, \frac{n-1}{2}\}$ are linearly independent, and $C_{qn+1}$ lies in their span.
 This completes the proof.

 \end{Proof}

-\begin{ProofRef}{Proposition \ref{Proposition-M-and-Ms}} (i) When $n$ is even.
-By Proposition \ref{prop-how-pklq}-(i), we observe that all odd rows of matrix $M$ form a matrix with $\frac{(m+1)n}{2}$ rows but only $\frac{(m+1)n}{2} - 1$ nonzero columns.
+\textit{Proof of Proposition \ref{Proposition-M-and-Ms}.$\quad$} (i) When $n$ is even, by Proposition \ref{prop-how-pklq}-(i), we observe that all the odd rows of the matrix $M$ form a matrix with $\frac{(m+1)n}{2}$ rows but only $\frac{(m+1)n}{2} - 1$ nonzero columns.
 Hence, the rank of the odd rows is at most $\frac{(m+1)n}{2}-1$, implying

 On the other hand, applying Proposition \ref{prop-n-even-independent-odd-ss-dependent}-(i) with $s=2$, the augmented matrix $\widetilde{M}$ has rank $(m+1)n - 1$, which shows

 Combining the bounds, we conclude that $\mathrm{rank}\, M = (m+1)n - 2$.